 Our investments in the Sacramento region's creative community aim to ensure equity, encourage collaboration between traditional and emerging arts groups, and build arts organizations’ capacities to ensure organizational stability.
 Additionally, they aim to grow future audiences – and artists – by supporting early arts exposure in schools through local arts organizations.

-Additionally, hundreds of low-income youth in the Sacramento region have already received high-quality performing arts instruction as the result of grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
+Additionally, hundreds of low-income youth in the Sacramento region have received high-quality performing arts instruction as the result of grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
 These grants nurture the talents of young performing artists from underserved communities in our community by providing them access to high-quality performing arts training and education.

 Through our arts initiative, we are sharing our resources and expertise to help the capital region flourish